liufeng2317/ADFWI/README.md

 - <details>
     <summary><b>Real Data Testing</b></summary>
     <b>Objective</b>: Evaluate the performance and robustness of the developed methodologies using real-world datasets.
-    <b>Explanation</b>: Conducting tests with actual data is crucial for validating the effectiveness of the implemented algorithms.
+    <b>Explanation</b>: Conducting tests with actual data is crucial for validating the effectiveness of the Status algorithms.
 This will involve the following steps:

     1. <b>Dataset Selection</b>: Identify relevant real-world datasets that reflect the complexities of the target applications.
 These datasets should include diverse scenarios and noise characteristics typical in field data.